Deadly Semi Truck Accident Scenarios

-These vehicles are so difficult to handle mostly because of their size, weight, and the trailer’s range of motion behind the truck cab.
+Commercial trucks are so difficult to handle mostly because of their size, weight, and the trailer’s range of motion behind the truck cab.
 The simple act of turning requires a deft hand, proper timing, spatial awareness, and understanding of how the weight in the trailer will act.
 Without these skills and more, a truck driver runs the risk of jackknifing.

 The physics break down to how the weight held at the back of the truck in the trailer, exceeds that of the truck cab and the trailer is not in a fixed position.
 In a situation where for some reason the front tires are moving at a slower speed than the back tires either because of a slick in the road or improper braking, the back tires will want to continue forward due to the greater momentum afforded by its greater weight.
 This causes the back tires to skid and wraps the trailer around because the trailer’s forces are pushing it forward while the front cab is going slower.

 Rear Ending Semi Truck Accidents

 Much like with a jackknifing accident, rear-ending accidents involving semi trucks are typically caused by issues with braking, equipment malfunction, and hazardous road conditions.
 Semi trucks have a much more difficult time braking than pretty much any other vehicle.
 The sheer force of momentum that propels the truck forward because of immense weight calls for advanced braking skills.
 Truckers have to brake much earlier than most other vehicles so that they can safely come to a gradual stop.
 They do not have the luxury of making instant stops by slamming on their brakes.
 Even if a truck driver were to brake as quickly as possible without jackknifing, then they would still travel a small distance which can mean plowing into the back of a vehicle that slammed the brakes in front of them.